bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 The accessory manufacturer SHALL provide both a text description of how to enable identifier retrieval over Bluetooth LE, as well as a visual depiction (e.g. image, diagram, animation, etc.) that MUST be available when the platform is online and OPTIONALLY when offline.
 The description and visual depiction CAN change with accessory firmware updates.

-A registry which maps [Product Data](#product-data) to an affiliated URL that will return a text description and visual depiction of how to enable identifier look-up over Bluetooth LE SHALL be available for platforms to reference, as defined in {{product-data-registry}}.
-This URL MUST return a response which can be rendered by an HTML view.

 ### Identifier retrieval from a server {#identifier-from-server}
 For security reasons, the identifier payload returned from an accessory in the paired state SHALL be encrypted.

-A registry which maps [Product Data](#product-data) to an affiliated URL which will decrypt the identifier payload and return the identifier value
-SHALL be available for platforms to reference, as defined in {{product-data-registry}}.
-This URL MUST return a response which can be rendered by an HTML view.
-The arguments sent to this URL SHALL match those that are defined in {{table-sn-payload-over-bt}}.
-Security considerations are discussed in {{info-lookup-security}}.

 ### Identifer over NFC {#identifier-over-nfc}